Medically reviewed by Amy Gorin, MS, RDN

 recipe: Cantaloupe Banana Nice

-When you're grocery shopping this week, you may want to add cantaloupe to your list.
+When you're grocery shopping this week and plant-based meal planning, you may want to add cantaloupe to your list.
 When I'm craving ice cream, I'll often blend up a quick, plant-based nice cream version with cantaloupe.
 Plus, the dairy-free ice cream tastes just like summer anytime of year.

 You can make many variations on nice cream.
 I'll add other fruit, like frozen wild blueberries, to my vegetarian grocery list, for more spins on fruit ice cream.
-And chocolate nice cream is delicious, too.
+And chocolate nice cream is delicious to add to a meal plan, too.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!